nprapps/interactive-template/readme.rst

 Getting Started
 ---------------

 For our first project, we'll do something pretty simple.
-Make a new folder for your project, open a shell there, and type:
+Open a terminal, make a new folder for your project, and run ``grunt-init``:

 .. code:: sh

+    cd ~
+    mkdir example-app
+    cd example-app
     grunt-init interactive

 The scaffolding wizard will ask you to fill in some information, such as your name, the name of the project, a description.
-Once that's done, it'll set up some folders and source files for you, and install the NPM modules needed for this project.
-After it hands you back to the prompt, type ``grunt`` at the command line to compile the project and start a local development server at ``http://localhost:8000``.
+Once that's done, it'll set up some folders and source files for you in the current directory (the one seen in the output of ``pwd``), and install the NPM modules needed for this project.
+After ``grunt-init`` hands you back to the prompt, type ``grunt`` at the command line to compile the project and start a local development server at ``http://localhost:8000``.